laravel/docs/redis.md

     ],

+#### Clusters with Predis

-By default, clusters will perform client-side sharding across your nodes, allowing you to pool nodes and create a large amount of available RAM.
+When using Predis, by default, clusters will perform client-side sharding across your nodes, allowing you to pool nodes and create a large amount of available RAM.
 However, client-side sharding does not handle failover; therefore, it is primarily suited for transient cached data that is available from another primary data store.

 If you would like to use native Redis clustering instead of client-side sharding, you may specify this by setting the `options.cluster` configuration value to `redis` within your application's `config/database.php` configuration file:

     'redis' => [

-        'client' => env('REDIS_CLIENT', 'phpredis'),
+        'client' => env('REDIS_CLIENT', 'predis'),

         'options' => [
-            'cluster' => env('REDIS_CLUSTER', 'redis'),
+            'cluster' => env('REDIS_CLUSTER', 'redis'),  // Option only for predis.
         ],

         'clusters' => [